Pay attention the next time your pet is approached by an unfamiliar person. Do they lick their lips?

 Before taking your dog to see a veterinarian, it is very helpful to take several videos recording the abnormal behavior.
 This can help your veterinarian tremendously in reaching a diagnosis.

-During a veterinary appointment, the doctor will do a thorough neurological examination, and blood, urine, and fecal tests should be performed.
-If the tests do not show any abnormalities, the problem is likely due to a behavioral disorder and your veterinarian may recommend working with a behaviorist or trainer.
+During a veterinary appointment, the doctor will do a thorough physical examination.
+They will look in your dog’s mouth and palpate (feel) the abdomen.
+Blood, urine, and fecal tests also should be performed.
+If the tests do not show any abnormalities, the problem is likely behavioral and your veterinarian may recommend working with a behaviorist or trainer.